spree/spree-api-v2-js-sdk/README.md

 <br/>

 ### `shippingMethods`
 Returns a list of available Shipping Rates for Checkout.
 Shipping Rates are grouped against Shipments.
 Each checkout cna have multiple Shipments eg. some products are available in stock and will be send out instantly and some needs to be backordered.
-[Read more](https://guides2.spreecommerce.org/api/v2/storefront/#operation/Shipping%20Rates)

 __optional parameters schema:__